-Melissa began as a documentary and street photographer/filmmaker, enjoying the process of making candid, beautiful moments last forever.
-As she grew in her craft, studio portraiture began to interest her more, finding delight in how she could assist her clientele in truly seeing themselves.
-Melissa uses her photography as a self-help tool for others.
+Melissa Alexander began as a documentary and street photographer/filmmaker, enjoying the process of making candid, beautiful moments last forever.
+As she grew in her craft, studio portraiture began to interest her more, finding delight in the experience of photographing her clientele in an intimate setting.

-She resides in Atlanta’s West End community with her daughter, lovingly nicknamed “lowercase g.”
-Currently, she is working on projects related to black identity and police brutality.
+She resides in Atlanta’s West End community with her daughter.
+Currently, she is working on projects related to black identity, police brutality, and ancestral memory.

 2018 Arts, Beats, & Lyrics: Atlanta